MicrosoftDocs/windows-itpro-docs/windows/manage/appv-install-the-management-and-reporting-databases-on-separate-computers.md

 ---
 title: How to Install the Management and Reporting Databases on Separate Computers from the Management and Reporting Services (Windows 10)
-description: How to Install the Management and Reporting Databases on Separate Computers from the Management and Reporting Services
+description: How to install the Management and Reporting Databases on Separate Computers from the Management and Reporting Services
 author: MaggiePucciEvans
 ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy